 - a) Directors may not use the Company name or invoke their Director status to carry out operations on their own account or on behalf of related parties. - b) Directors may not carry out, to their own benefit or that of related parties, any investments or operations linked to Company assets of which they became aware as a result of exercising their post, if such operations are offered to the Company or the Company has an interest in the same, as long as the Company has not rejected any such investment or operation without being influenced by its Directors. - c) Directors may not use the Company assets or take advantage of their position therein to obtain a profit, unless they have paid adequate consideration.
 If the profit is received as a member, it will only be allowed if the principle of equal shareholder treatment is upheld. - d) Directors will notify the Board of Directors of any situation that could directly or indirectly conflict with the Company's interest.
-In the case of a conflict, the affected Director will refrain from taking part in the operation to which the conflict refers.
-Conflicts of interest will be reported in the Annual Report. - e) No Director may directly or indirectly carry out any professional or commercial operations or transactions with the Company, or with any other Group companies, if such operations are unrelated to the Company's ordinary business or are not carried out in market conditions, unless the Board of Directors is previously informed and approves the transaction. - f) Directors will inform of any stake held by them or by related parties in the share capital of a company with the same, similar or complementary type of activity as the corporate object, their posts or duties exercised therein, as well as the execution on their own account or for a third party of the same, similar or complementary type of activity as the corporate object.
-Said information will be included in the Annual Report. - g) Directors may not engage in any activities that are the same, similar or complementary to that of the Company on their own behalf or the behalf of others without the express approval of the shareholders in general meeting.
+In case of conflict, the affected Director shall abstain from participating in the deliberations and voting on agreements or decisions in which he or she is a related party or has a direct or indirect conflict of interest.
+Conflicts of interest will be reported in the Annual Report. - e) No Director may directly or indirectly carry out any professional or commercial operations or transactions with the Company, or with any other Group companies, except they are ordinary operations, carried out in standard conditions for the clients and slightly relevant. - f) Directors will inform of any stake held by them or by related parties in the share capital of a company with the same, similar or complementary type of activity as the corporate object, their posts or duties exercised therein, as well as the execution on their own account or for a third party of the same, similar or complementary type of activity as the corporate object.
+Said information will be included in the Annual Report.

+g) Directors may not engage in any activities that are the same, similar or complementary to that of the Company on their own behalf or the behalf of others without the express approval of the shareholders in general meeting.